Volume 34, Issue 1 (3-2025) JGUMS 2025, 34(1): 8-27 | Back to browse issues page

 XML Persian Abstract Print

-1- Department of Clinical Science, Science and Research Branch, Islamic Azad University, Tehran, Iran
+1- Department of Clinical Science, Faculty of Medical Sciences and Technologies, Science and Research Branch, Islamic Azad University, Tehran, Iran.

-3- Department of Medical Nanotechnology, Faculty of Advanced Medical Sciences, Tabriz University of Medical Sciences, Tabriz, Iran
+2- Department of Medical Nanotechnology, Faculty of Advanced Medical Sciences, Tabriz University of Medical Sciences, Tabriz, Iran.

-4- Department of Pathobiology, Science and Research Branch, Islamic Azad University, Tehran, Iran
+3- Department of Pathobiology, Faculty of Veterinary Sciences, Science and Research Branch, Islamic Azad University, Tehran, Iran.

-Background: The application of tissue engineering and stem cells has not yet reached clinical achievments.
-In many cases, including the selection, delivery, viability and stability of cells, the time-consuming nature of treatments, regulatory issues and high costs, and obtaining licenses from health regulatory bodies in terms of compliance with ethics in medicine are limitations for this branch of treatment.
+Background The application of tissue engineering and stem cells has not yet reached clinical reality.
+In many cases, such as cell selection, delivery, viability and stability, the time-consuming nature of treatments, regulatory issues, high costs and the need to obtain licenses from health regulatory agencies for compliance with medical ethics have created limitations for tissue engineering.

-Objectives: The purpose of this review is to describe the construction and use of bioscaffolds and biologically simulated bone materials including the different methods used, their structure, scales from micro scale to large scale in bone repair.
+Objective This study aims to describe the fabrication and use of bioscaffolds and biologically simulated bone materials and investigate the different methods used, their structures and scales from micro to macro levels in bone regeneration.

-Results: Studies show that biosimulation methods with a combination of structural design, surface modification and the use of external physical stimuli have created a great potential for bone tissue regeneration.
-However, there are still significant challenges in this field
+Results Studies showed that biomimetic methods, by combining structural design, surface modification, and the use of external physical stimuli, have created a great potential for bone regeneration.
+However, there are still significant challenges in this field at the clinical level.

-Conclusion: The results of this study show that in vivo bone regeneration may be possible through the combination of tissue structural simulation and external physical stimulation, thus, reducing the dependence on exogenous cells and biochemical factors in bone tissue engineering.
-Scaffold-based bone tissue engineering therapies that are safe, convenient and most importantly cost-effective will have significant advantages in clinical applications.
+Conclusion Based on the studies, in vivo bone regeneration may be possible through the combination of tissue structural simulation and external physical stimulation, reducing the dependence on exogenous cells and biochemical factors in bone tissue engineering.
+Scaffold-based bone tissue engineering therapies that are safe, convenient and, most importantly, cost-effective will have significant advantages in clinical applications.

 Add your comments about this article : Your username or Email: